- August 12, 2020

 We can also advise on how you can obtain Polish citizenship.

-What are the main reasons for obtaining a temporary residence permit in Poland?
+What are the main reasons for obtaining a temporary residence permit in Poland in 2021?

 • starting a work contract in Poland or working as a highly-skilled employee;